 - Hulled tahini.
 Tahini is a paste made form sesame seeds and comes in 3 varieties- hulled, unhulled and black.
 We want the hulled variety here, as it has the most subtle flavour.
 Choosing good quality tahini is important- is should be uniform (no oil sitting on top) and pourable.
 Thick, chunky tahini will not be ideal for this recipe- nor will old tahini as it is often rancid and will spoil the flavour.
 You can find hulled tahini at most supermarkets, middle eater grocers and health food shops.

 - Apple cider vinegar– alongside the baking powder vinegar is an important factor in making the muffins rise and be light and airy.
 Do not omit, though you can substitute for white vinegar.

-- Boxed coconut milk.
+- Milk of choice (For vegan options I like Boxed coconut milk).
 I like to use a good quality coconut milk that has only 2 ingredients at most- pure coconut milk and water.
 If you don’t want to use coconut milk, swap for your preferred milk.

 - Ground cinnamon.
 Yum.